www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

 Games are inherently suitable for this and have the advantage of being advertizable.

 ## Tasks
+* [ ] Deploy game on live server.
+    * [ ] Define service builder interface in order to run and coordinate multiple Dem processes.
 * [ ] Document goals of this game.
   * [x] Add game to main objectives of the Splitcells Network Project. -> https://splitcells.net/net/splitcells/network/objectives.html
   * [ ] Use gamification as a source for motivation.